tonyarnold/tonyarnold.github.io/_posts/2015-04-20-xcode-build-duration.md

 <img src="http://static.tonyarnold.com/xcode-build-duration.png" alt="Xcode Toolbar showing build duration" class="widescreen" />

 Ever wondered how long your builds in Xcode are taking?
-Here's a quick way to show them as in the image above:
+Here's a quick way to show them as inside Xcode after each build:

 1. In your terminal, type: